Spacha/Tanks/README.md

 The game is very simple.
 The figure below shows the controls and mechanics of the game.

+Action points limit movement, shooting and other actions per turn an is reset in the beginning of a new turn.

 <img src="docs/guide.png" alt="Guide to the game mechanics." />